fredgj/typecorrector/README.rst

 Known issues
 ------------
-When calling help on a decorated function the parameters are not shown correctly, instead it will just say <function name>(\*args, \*\*kwargs) Also, when using inspect to get the argument specification with inspect.getargspec or getting the source code from inspect.getsourcelines it will fail.
+- When calling help on a decorated function the parameters are not shown correctly, instead it will just say <function name>(\*args, \*\*kwargs).
   Thanks to the functools.wraps decorator the docstring of a wrapped function will still be shown correctly.
+- When using the inspect module to get the argument specification with inspect.getargspec or getting the source code from inspect.getsourcelines it will fail and show the wrapped function instead.